JorisEnk/DuckDuckStop/README.md

 Click **Connect**.

-### 4. Watch the Bulbs React
+### 4. Watch the Bulb React
 Once connected to the internet, the ESP32 will begin pulling real-time grid and weather data.
-The Shelly smart bulbs will reflect the current feed-in recommendation through simple color-coded signals.
+The Shelly smart bulb will reflect the current feed-in recommendation through simple color-coded signals.

 >  *This lightweight setup gives you real-time visual feedback without needing an app, Home Assistant, or other automation platforms.*